By the end of this lesson, you will:

 Take 5 minutes to think about API endpoints that you’ve used before.
 How were they structured?
 Did you have to use different HTTP methods?
 Write down some URLs that you had to use to make API requests.

 During your time as a frontend developer, you’ve already been hitting RESTful endpoints.
 What is rest exactly?

 REST stands for representational state transfer.
 This means that web resources communicate using a set of stateless, uniform operations.

 RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
-This is the implementation of that ‘uniform interface’ constraint.
 The primary methods, which are often called CRUD methods (Create, Read, Update, and Destroy) are as follows:

 - GET - Retrieve resource information identified by the request

 - POST - Create a new resource